Meet the Team

 Our team of district nurses are attached to the practice and look after housebound patients and those who have recently been discharged from hospital.
 They can be contacted on 01865 902377 (there is an answer phone service in operation if the nurses are not in their office).

 Health visitors are registered nurses/midwives who have additional training in community public health nursing.
-We provide a professional public health service based on best evidence of what works for individuals, families, groups and communities; enhancing health and reducing health inequalities through a proactive, universal service for all children 0-5 years and for vulnerable populations targeted according to need.
+We provide a professional public health service based on best evidence of what works for individuals, families, groups and communities; enhancing health and reducing health inequalities through a proactive, universal service for all children 0-19 years (if in education) and for vulnerable populations targeted according to need.

 Midwife Team